 “In the early frontier days,” says Rinella, “hunters were mindful of paying attention to food sources.
 They knew that the best way to find prey is to look for the food sources that this prey will be looking for.
 This is a prime example of how we can learn from these earlier hunters.”

 What does this mean practically?
-When hunting for bear to kill for food, look for the food the bear will be looking for first, being mindful of the season—skunk cabbage in spring, for example.
+When hunting for a bear to kill for food, look for the food the bear will be looking for first, being mindful of the season—skunk cabbage in spring, for example.
 The same with deer.
 Rinella points out that deer cannot eat acorns off of oak trees.
 But during autumn, when acorns scatter the earth under oak trees, the deer will feed on them.
 So wherever oaks drop acorns, there will likely be deer.

 A lot of hunters get around this issue these days by creating artificial food plots.
 Hunters can manipulate animal behavior by planting sources of food in certain places.
 For hunters in undisturbed landscapes, however, it is best to follow the advice of Boone.
 “To ‘hunt in the animals’ own kitchen,’ ” Rinella says, “is a saying I have been hearing my whole life.”